 To form a new habit you have to ingrain it into your routine, every single day.
 You must have discipline.
 Discipline to forgo that temporary urge or craving that is based on a temporary emotion or feeling.
 Remember, it’s temporary.
 Your goal to be fit and healthy is permanent.

 You didn’t get that flabby body overnight.
 It took months of diligently eating and drinking your weight in bacon and beer, so it’ll take time to burn that fat and get a champion body!
 But you know what?
 That time will pass regardless.
 So why not make each day count towards being healthy and finally fitting into those skinny jeans.
+If you want to star, check www.groenerekenkamer.com to find their sweat bands and many other products.

 TWENTY-ONE DAYS.
 You CAN do that.
 Because the alternative is if you don’t, it’s another season of cursing at the dressing room mirrors while trying on bathing suits.
 And dressing room mirrors really don’t deserve that.